securerouting/EOM/docs_src/examples-gui.rst

 The summary information for the feed contains the time stamp associated with the report generation, the device name and the number of invalid entries detected.
-Clicking on the RSS entry leads the user to the detail report page associated with that particualar report as shown in the figure.
+Clicking on the RSS entry leads the user to the detail report page associated with that particular report as shown in the figure.